Transparent Replication Using Metaprogramming in Cyan: Introduction

 \section{Introduction}

 Distributed computing offers the promise of increased reliability and performance compared to traditional, centralized computing.
 In particular, greater reliability can be achieved by \emph{replicating} a service among many hosts to ensure availability of a service even in the presence of faults.
-Each copy of the service is called a \emph{replica} and there are many strategies to create such replicated service that usually offer a balance between consistency and scalability.
-More scalable solutions tend to favor weak consistency guarantees, which makes reasoning about the correctness and programming such systems harder~\cite{vogels2009}.
-Solutions that favor consistency bear more similarities to centralized systems and are easier to reason about and program~\cite{schneider1990implementing}.
-However, even in this case, the programming of these applications still pose significant challenges~\cite{burrows2006chubby}.
+Each copy of the service is called a \emph{replica} and there are many strategies to create such replicated service that usually offer a balance between consistency and scalability~\cite{gray96, vogels2009}.
+Among these techniques, a very straightforward and studied one is called \emph{active replication}~\cite{schneider1990implementing}.

-Among the strong consistency techniques for replication, the more used and straightforward is called \emph{active replication}~\cite{schneider1990implementing}.
-The basis of operation of this technique is to consider the system being replicated as a deterministic state machine, that has its state changed only by well defined transitions.
+The principle underlying this technique is to consider the system being replicated as a deterministic state machine, which has its state changed only by well defined transitions.
 Put in a more object-oriented way, the system is modeled by a set of objects that only change state deterministically by calling a known set of methods.
 To replicate the service, we have to identify each transition before it happens, distribute the information about the occurrence of this transition and its data to all replicas and execute the transition in all of them.
-Based on our assumption that these transitions are deterministic, if we are able to distribute these transition among the replicas in a strict order, the replicas will progress along the exactly same states.
+Based on our assumption that these transitions are deterministic, if we are able to distribute these transitions among the replicas in a strict order, the replicas will progress along the exactly same states.
 These identical replicas will be able to provide the required service in an indistinguishable way from each other.